Landy510/ThePrimeAgen-Practice/README.md

 ## Implementation
-use singly Linked List to implement Queue
+1. Use singly Linked List to implement Queue.
+2. I modified a bit of the way of implementing Queue.